Partnerships

 The various components this budget covers are:

-2) Training sessions for farming and business
+1) Training sessions for Foundations for Farming and business

-3) An emergency fund for sickness or injury amongst the children
+2) An emergency fund for sickness or injury amongst the children

-5) Micro loan funds for agriculture and small business
+3) Micro-loan funds for agriculture and small business

-Shadrick is probably 12, or maybe 13 or 14 but is small and looks the size of an eight year old.
+Shadrick is probably 12, or maybe 13 or 14 but is small and looks the size of an eight-year-old.
 He is in his first year of school, Grade 1.
 The fees were paid for by the church.
 There are no boys his age in his grade.
 When I asked him if he wanted to go to school next year, he said, ‘No.’ After some coaxing from the adults he said he would like to go.
 He does want to learn to read and write.
 Shadrick would like to be a fisherman, then after more coaxing he said a pastor.

 They attend the United Church of Zambia.
 This church sometimes helps them.
 Shadrick likes playing football with his friends.
 During the interview there were plenty of kids hanging around with him.